098765d/dualPredictor/README.md

 The dualPredictor is an innovative educational analytics tool that combines regression analysis with binary classification to forecast student academic outcomes and identify at-risk students.
 This user guide provides a step-by-step walkthrough on how to install and use the dualPredictor package.

 ## Motivation
-The motivation behind the dualPredictor package is to make the use of complicated models as simple as possible for all users with limited code experience.
-The model package is designed using the same syntax as the popular scikit-learn models, making it easier for users with experience in scikit-learn to quickly start using the dualPredictor with just a single line of code.
-The attributes, model fitting (model.fit(X, y)), and prediction methods (model.predict(X)) are intentionally designed to mimic the scikit-learn model object, providing a familiar and user-friendly experience for data scientists and educators alike.
+The motivation behind the dualPredictor package is to make the use of complex models as simple as possible for all users, regardless of their coding experience.
+The model package is designed using the same syntax as the popular scikit-learn models, making it easy for users with experience in scikit-learn to quickly start using the dualPredictor.
+The model attributes, model methods(model.fit(X, y); model.predict(X)) are intentionally designed to mimic the scikit-learn model object, providing a familiar and user-friendly experience for user.
 ```python
 # intialize the model, specify the parameters
 model = DualModel(model_type='lasso', metric='f1_score', default_cut_off=2.5)